Northrop Grumman E-8 Joint STARS: Operational history

-In late 2021 to early 2022, E-8C JSTARS aircraft deployed to Europe during the 2021-2022 Russo-Ukrainian crisis.
-30 years after entering service, it was performing the type of mission it had originally been intended to: monitoring Russian military activity in Eastern Europe, which it did while operating over Ukrainian airspace until the start of the 2022 Russian invasion of Ukraine in late February 2022.
+From late 2021 to early 2022, E-8C JSTARS aircraft deployed to Europe during the prelude to the Russian invasion of Ukraine.
+Thirty years after entering service, it was performing the type of mission it had originally been intended to: monitoring Russian military activity in Eastern Europe, which it did while operating over Ukrainian airspace until the start of the invasion in late February 2022.

-Future
+Retirement

-The Air Force began an analysis of alternatives (AOA) in March 2010 for its next generation ground GMTI radar aircraft fleet.
-The study was completed in March 2012 and recommended buying a new business jet-based ISR aircraft, such as a version of the P-8 Poseidon, and the RQ-4B Global Hawk Block 40.
-The Air Force says Joint STARS is in a phase of capability improvements and is expected to remain in operation through 2030.
+The USAF began an analysis of alternatives (AOA) in March 2010 for its next generation GMTI radar aircraft fleet.
+The study was completed in March 2012 and recommended buying a new business jet-based ISR aircraft, such as a version of the Boeing 737, and the Gulfstream 550.
+The Air Force said Joint STARS was expected to remain in operation through 2030.

 On 23 January 2014, the USAF revealed a plan for the acquisition of a new business jet-class replacement for the E-8C Joint STARS.
-The program is called Joint STARS Recap and plans for the aircraft to reach initial operating capability (IOC) by 2022.
-The airframe must be more efficient, and separate contracts will be awarded for developing the aircraft, airborne sensor, battle management command and control (BMC2) system, and communications subsystem.
+The program was called Joint STARS Recap and planned for the aircraft to reach initial operating capability (IOC) by 2022.
+The aircraft would be more efficient, and separate contracts would be awarded for developing the aircraft, airborne sensor, battle management command and control (BMC2) system, and communications subsystem.

 On 8 April 2014, the Air Force held an industry day for companies interested in competing for JSTARS Recap; attendees included Boeing, Bombardier Aerospace, and Gulfstream Aerospace.
-Air Force procurement documents called for a replacement for the Boeing 707-based E-8C as a "business jet class" airframe that is "significantly smaller and more efficient."
+Air Force procurement documents called for a replacement for the Boeing 707-based E-8C as a "business jet class" aircraft that is "significantly smaller and more efficient."
 Indicative specification were for an aircraft with a 10-13 person crew with a 3.96–6.1 m radar array and capable of flying at 38,000 ft for eight hours.
 In August 2015, the Air Force issued contracts to Boeing, Lockheed Martin, and Northrop Grumman for a one-year pre-engineering and manufacturing development effort to mature and test competing designs ahead of a downselect in late 2017.

-During the fiscal 2019 budget rollout briefing it was announced that the Air Force will not move forward with an E-8C replacement aircraft.
-Funding for the JSTARS recapitalization program was instead be diverted to pay for development of an advanced battle management system.
+During the fiscal 2019 budget rollout briefing it was announced that the Air Force would not move forward with an E-8C replacement aircraft.
+Funding for the JSTARS recapitalization program was instead be diverted to pay for development of an Advanced Battle Management System.

+The E-8C JSTARS began to be retired in February 2022, and flew its last operational sortie on 21 September 2023.
+Rather than procure a replacement aircraft, the USAF intends to use a network of satellites, aircraft sensors and ground radars as a cheaper and more resilient approach to collecting similar targeting and tracking data.
+The JSTARS performed its last flight on 15 November 2023.
+The aircraft conducted some 14,000 operational sorties, flying more than 141,000 hours over 32 years of service.